 Prerequisite: PHY 201

 This course is designed to cover general physics using college algebra and basic trigonometry.
 Specific topics include: wave motion, sound, light optics, electrostatics, circuits, magnetism and modern physics.
 Laboratory is required.
-CORE Code A
+This is a CORE course.
+Code A